 For Smullen, a veteran pharmaceutical and biotech startup sales executive, it’s been a wild, near-perfect ride—the second mega-successful startup of his career.
-Only this one is far better, because it’s far more personal.
-Inspired by his daughter’s battle with epilepsy in childhood, Smullen launched his marijuana startup, Alternative Medical Enterprises (AltMed), in 2014 after learning about cannabis’s ability to dramatically reduce seizures.
-Having navigated early, make-it-or-break-it regulatory setbacks, Smullen’s company has taken off like a Cape Canaveral rocket in the past three years, opening 31MÜV-branded retail locations in Florida alone.
-In February, his company was acquired by Verano Holdings Inc. —making the Chicago-based venture the third-largest marijuana company in the country.
-That same month, Verano debuted as a publicly traded company on the Canadian Securities Exchange, with a market valuation of several billion dollars.
+This time, it’s personal.
+Smullen’s daughter battled epilepsy in childhood.
+He launched his marijuana startup, Alternative Medical Enterprises (AltMed), in 2014 after learning about the ability of cannabis to dramatically reduce epileptic seizures.
+Now, having navigated early, make-it-or-break-it regulatory setbacks, Smullen’s company has taken off like a Cape Canaveral rocket.
+In the past three years, his startup opened 31 MÜV-branded retail locations in Florida alone before his company was acquired by Verano Holdings Inc. in February—making the Chicago-based venture the third-largest marijuana company in the country.
+That same month, Verano debuted as a publicly traded company on the Canadian Securities Exchange with a market valuation of several billion dollars.
 U.S. sales are expected to reach three-quarters of a billion dollars next year.

 With Smullen at his side, Tipton guides us through the warehouse-size facility.
-Our first stop is a narrow, unprepossessing room called Clone 1.
-Inside, Regan Clement, assistant manager of propagation, explains how cuttings are taken from genetically identical mother plants and nurtured for 20 to 22days until they establish viable root systems.
+Our first stop is a narrow, unprepossessing room dubbed Clone 1.
+Inside, Regan Clement, assistant manager of propagation, explains how cuttings are taken from genetically identical mother plants and nurtured for 20 to 22 days until they establish viable root systems.
 Every week, she and her colleagues churn out 1,400 new plants.
 Each plant is tagged with a barcode to track growing conditions and yield.

 “It’s hard to believe,” Smullen says, still in awe of the process.
 At any given time, 25 strains of high-yielding cannabis sativa and cannabis indica are grown in the facility’s 33 indoor “vegetable” and “flower” rooms.
-We poke our noses into a number of them as we thread a maze of hallways.En route, we visit the facility’s onsite testing lab, refining rooms where CBD and THC oil are extracted after harvesting, and production facilities where joints are rolled, time-release transdermal patches are manufactured, and other THC- and cannabis products are made.
+We poke our noses into a number of them as we thread a maze of hallways.
+Along the way, we visit the facility’s onsite testing lab; refining rooms where CBD and THC oil are extracted from harvested plants; and production facilities, where joints are rolled, time-release transdermal patches are manufactured, and other THC and cannabis products are made.

 In some ways, Mike Smullen is the last person you’d expect to jump into the marijuana business.
 In so many others, he was the perfect person to do it.

-Ten months later, Smullen and Traci gathered with friends and family members who had invested in his company for an election night watch party in November.They were primed to see Florida voters pass a referendum that would legalize the production and sale of medical marijuana.
-The vote in favor was 59 percent,one point short of the required 60 percent supermajority needed to pass.
+Ten months later, Smullen and his wife gathered with friends and family who had invested in his company for a November election night watch party.
+The investors were primed to see Florida voters pass a referendum that would legalize the production and sale of medical marijuana.
+The vote in favor was 59 percent, 1 point short of the required 60 percent supermajority needed to pass.
 It was crushing news.
 Smullen spent the next week struggling to find a path forward for his company, unsure if it could survive.
 “He never gave up,” Traci says.
 Smullen decided to move company operations to Arizona, a state with a far more accommodating business and regulatory environment for cannabis startups.
 AltMed staff worked on branding, marketing plans, and expanding their knowledge of cannabis cultivation.
 After buying out a small Arizona grow operation, AltMed became the first to earn an ISO 9000 quality standard rating.

 Two years later, in 2016, Florida voters approved Amendment 2, legalizing medical marijuana use by doctor-approved patients.
 Having invested two years and millions of dollars in research, development, and early trials, Smullen had a business model and product line waiting to be unleashed.
 What he lacked was a license to operate.
 Florida lawmakers had set the barriers to entry intentionally high, stipulating that only nurseries in operation for 30 years or more could legally grow cannabis.
 Licenses were limited in number and hard to come by.
 Then Smullen remembered someone he had met at a cannabis industry conference in 2014.
 Someone he liked and who shared similar business values as his own.
-Even better, the person worked for a Florida plant nursery owned by the same family for several generations that had recently acquired a marijuana license.
+Even better, the person worked for a Florida plant nursery owned by the same family for several generations, one that had recently acquired a marijuana license.
 Smullen called John Tipton at Plants of Ruskin and proposed a merger.
 The rest, as they say, is history.

 “So how comfortable are you with cannabis?”
 Danielle Palaza asks, her brown eyes bright above a black face mask silk-screened with a red lipstick kiss.
 We’re standing in a MÜV dispensary in Wellington, Fla., a sprawling suburb west of Palm Beach, where the 26-year-old “med tender” works.

 Before reporting this story, my answer would have been, “Not very.”
-But the nagging injuries I’ve accumulated over the years from running (knee), skiing (shoulder), and too many hours at desk (lower back) never seem to go away entirely.
+But the nagging injuries I’ve accumulated over the years from running (knee), skiing (shoulder), and too many hours at desk (lower back) never seem to go away for long.
 Add the stress of magazine deadlines and poor sleep, and I’m a shadow of my former self.

 “I’m not interested in getting stoned,” I tell her.
 “I just don’t want to feel pain.”

-With the exception of me, only staff and card-carrying patients are allowed inside the dispensary, which at first glance looks like a place selling expensive Swiss cosmetics.
-The interior is sleek and modern, with bright lighting, long sight lines, displays showcasing a wide range of products, from THC- and CBD-infused vape pens, cartridges, and inhalers to edibles, tinctures, concentrates, and lotions.
-Mostly it’s the product packaging that’s on display.
-Pre-rolled joints, loose cannabis flower, and just about everything else is kept behind a long, glassed-in counter in the rear staffed by a half-dozen medtenders.
+As a rule, only staff and card-carrying patients are allowed inside the dispensary.
+At first glance, the retail store looks like a place selling expensive Swiss cosmetics.
+The interior is sleek and modern, with bright lighting, long sight lines, and displays showcasing a wide range of products, from THC- and CBD-infused vape pens, cartridges, and inhalers to edibles, tinctures, concentrates, and lotions.
+Mostly, it’s the product packaging that’s on display.
+Pre-rolled joints, loose cannabis flower, and just about everything else is kept in the rear of the store behind a long, glassed-in counter staffed by a half-dozen med tenders.

-Palaza reaches across a display table and grabs a hydrating lotion, a sports gel, and a pain relief cream from a collection of unguents infused with CBD andTHC oil.
-The products she has selected contain 1:1 ratios of CBD to THC oil in60-, 100-, and 200-milligram doses.
-“These three right here are going to benon-transdermal, meaning they won’t go into your bloodstream.
-They won’t have any psychoactivity.”
+Palaza reaches across a display table and grabs a hydrating lotion, a sports gel, and a pain relief cream from a collection of unguents infused with CBD and THC oil.
+The products contain 1:1 ratios of CBD to THC oil in 60-, 100-, and 200-milligram doses.
+“These three right here are going to benon-transdermal, meaning they won’t go into your bloodstream,”she says.
+“They won’t have any psychoactivity.”

-But what has really drawn me to Wellington this Friday is the chance to meet with the store’s 35-year-old general manager, Lindsey Marini, and her67-year-old mother, Lori Fox.
+But what has really drawn me to Wellington this Friday is the chance to meet with the store’s 35-year-old general manager, Lindsey Marini, and her 67-year-old mother, Lori Fox.
 Both use medical cannabis to cope with serious health conditions.
 Marini has epilepsy.
 Fox has late-stage progressive MS.

 Since its founding, AltMed has supported many area nonprofits that help people with serious medical conditions, including epilepsy, arthritis, PTSD, Parkinson’s disease, and cancer.
 The company’s philanthropic outreach is led by Traci Smullen.
-One of the families she introduced me to is Kevin and Shaina Swan.
+One of the families she introduced me to was Kevin and Shaina Swan.
 Kevin was diagnosed with ALS, a degenerative nerve disease, in 2012.
-As his disease has progressed, he has lost the ability to control motor function throughout his body.
-He is now confined to a wheel¬chair or his bed and requires round-the-clock care.
-But using eye-tracking software and an iPad-like computer screen, Swan is still able to communicate with his eyes, typing messages that his computer turns into vocalized speech or sends as an email.Replying to questions I emailed, Swan tells me that he started using cannabis when it became legal in Florida.
+As his disease has progressed, Kevin has lost the ability to control motor function throughout his body.
+He is now confined to a wheelchair or his bed and requires round-the-clock care.
+However, thanks to eye-tracking software and an iPad-like computer screen, Swan is still able to communicate with his eyes, typing messages that can be sent as email or turned into vocalized speech.
+Swan tells me via email that he started using cannabis when it became legal in Florida.
 “Right now, I wear a THC-CBD patch every day.
 I also use a THC spray occasionally.”

-I ask how medical cannabis has helped him.
-“The biggest benefit that I have noticed is that I no longer take Xanax every day,” he says.
-“Before I started wearing the patch, I had a regular dose of Xanax.
-[The time-release patch] has worked wonders for my anxiety.”
+I asked how medical cannabis has helped him.
+“The biggest benefit that I have noticed is that I no longer take Xanax every day.
+Before I started wearing the patch, I had a regular dose of Xanax,” he tells me, adding that the time-release patch “has worked wonders for my anxiety.”

-“Living with a terminal disease that hasn’t had a scientific advance in 30years, I was really skeptical about the benefits of cannabis.
+“Living with a terminal disease that hasn’t had a scientific advance in 30 years, I was really skeptical about the benefits of cannabis.
 However, it has been a complete game changer for me.”